daveworth/not-so-secret-sauce/README.md

 ```
 ---
 layout: topic
-title: Highgroove Code Reviews HowTo
+title: Code Reviews HowTo
-description: How Highgroovers give back to the open-source community
+description: How we give back to the open-source community
 ---
 ```